wiwern/Data_analysis_for_historians_Wiktor_Werner_1/course_overview.md

 - how long-term trends relate to known historical processes (wars, reforms, technological change),
 - how seasonal or cyclical patterns may reflect institutional or social rhythms.

+### Notebook 03b – Time series analysis with a causal moment (CausalImpact)

+**Analytical tasks**

+- Load a CSV file and select:
+  - a date column,
+  - a numeric value column representing the historical series of interest.
+- Ask the user to provide an approximate **critical / causal date** (e.g. the date of a reform, crisis, war, policy change).
+- Snap the user’s date to the **nearest observed time point** in the series (to handle annual, monthly or irregular data with gaps).
+- Split the series into:
+  - a **pre-intervention period** (before the critical moment),
+  - a **post-intervention period** (after the critical moment).
+- Use the `CausalImpact` package to:
+  - learn the typical level, variance and trend of the series in the pre-intervention period,
+  - construct a **counterfactual** trajectory for the post-intervention period (“what would have happened without the critical moment”),
+  - estimate the point-wise and cumulative effect of the intervention.
+- Produce plots:
+  - observed vs. predicted (counterfactual) series,
+  - point-wise causal effects,
+  - cumulative effect over the post-intervention period.
+- Print a numerical summary (average and relative effect, tail-area probability) and a **verbal template in English** to help students interpret the results.

+**Theoretical background**

+This notebook extends the basic time series analysis by introducing a formal treatment of a **“causal moment”** in a historical series.
+Instead of only describing long-term trends and seasonality, we:

+- treat a specific date (or short time window) as a potential **turning point** in the process,
+- use Bayesian structural time series (via `CausalImpact`) to estimate how the series would have continued if that turning point had not occurred,
+- measure the **difference** between the counterfactual trajectory and the actual post-intervention path.

+In methodological terms, this is an operationalisation of Werner’s idea of a **causal moment** in historical time-series research: the moment is not assumed to be decisive by definition; it is **tested** against the data.
+The student is invited to connect the detected break to concrete historical events, policies or processes, and to discuss alternative explanations (changes in measurement, data coverage, other contemporaneous shocks).

 ---

 ### Notebook 04 – Correspondence analysis for two categorical variables